Compare ETS

 Allowance Allocation & Revenue

-Of the 93 million 2023 allowances (after the adjustment for banked allowances), 92% were sold at auction and a minimum amount were sold at fixed price.
-The remainder were either transferred from, retired, or remained in set-aside accounts.
+Of the 69.4 million 2024 allowances (after the adjustment for banked allowances), 91% were sold at auction.
+The remainder were either transferred from state set-aside accounts, retired, or remained in set-aside accounts.
 No offset allowances were awarded.
-Additionally, 5 and a half million allowances from the cost containment reserve were sold (see ‘Market Stability Provisions’ section).
+Additionally, 8.4 million allowances were sold from the cost containment reserve (see ‘Market Stability Provisions’ section).

-USD 7,160 million since the beginning of the program
+USD 8.6 billion since the beginning of the program

 Revenues from the quarterly auctions are returned to the RGGI states and have been primarily invested in the following consumer benefit programs: energy efficiency, direct bill assistance, beneficial electrification, GHG abatement, and clean and renewable energy.
-A report released in June 2023 found that the direct lifetime benefits of RGGI investments made in 2021 include USD 1.2 billion in lifetime energy bill savings and 4.4 million short tons of CO2 (4 MtCO2) emissions avoided.
+A report released in July 2024 found that the direct lifetime benefits of RGGI investments made in 2022 are projected to avoid 7.5 million short tons of CO2 (6.8 MtCO2) and return approximately USD 1.8 billion in lifetime energy bill savings to 246,000 households and over 2,600 businesses that participated in programs funded by RGGI proceeds.

 * Programs implementing or facilitating replacement of fossil fuel use with electric power.